buildingSMART-Portugal/EIR/EIR-EN.md

 Variable according to the organisation that created the information container.

 The codes must be defined by each appointed party and refer to the name of the company.
-The Appointing Party will approve the proposed codes.
+The appointing party will approve the proposed codes.

 The code must be defined in the BIM Execution Plan and contain three characters.